 After working four innings in relief of starter Al Mamaux in a 10-inning 7-6 home loss to Toronto on April 21, the Deacon lost his next three games, all starts.
 On May 4 he pitched well in a 2-1 defeat, losing on an error in the tenth.
 Newark couldn't get a clutch hit in several scoring tries to support his "wonderful pitching," said Frank J. Fagan of the Newark Star-Eagle.
 "Hankins, save the third inning, had everything, speed, control and a change of pace that was baffling."

-On Sunday, June 6, Hankins won his fourth game by dropping the Orioles in Baltimore, 6-4.
+On Sunday, June 6, Hankins won (under the scoring rules of the day) his fourth game by dropping the Orioles in Baltimore, 6-4.
 Newark trailed in the top of the ninth, and Ed Tomlin, batting for Hankins, walked.
 George Burns hit his third double of the day, tying the score at 4-4, and the Bears, buoyed by the relief work of Roy Chesterfield, won with a two-run rally in the tenth.
 But against visiting Toronto four days later, Hankins lost, 8-2, being "walloped" for four runs in the first inning.

 From that point forward, Hankins was the anchor of Newark's staff.
 The tall right-hander, who always said he would start or pitch in relief at a moment's notice, won five in a row.
 Beginning on June 15, Don pitched well, whipping Rochester at Davids Stadium, 5-1, on three hits.
 Displaying "perfect control and speed," said the Star-Eagle, Hankins no-hit the visitors for seven frames, allowed a pop fly single down the right field line in the eighth, and surrendered a solo run in the last inning.
 The Bears, meanwhile, parlayed nine hits into a pair of two-run innings for the victory.